 Civil Defense in 1958 and 2018: Mt.
 Airy Test Case

-"Lessons from an Emergency" was just published in my local newspaper, Mt.
+"Lessons from an Emergency" was published in the Mt.
 Airy Messenger, under The Way We Were column on Wednesday, March 21, 2018, page 15.
+However, this editorial is an excerpt from March 28, 1958 in the Mt.
+Airy, Maryland, Community Reporter local newspaper.

 It states that it is "a glance at Mt.
 Airy's past brought to you by the Mt.
 Airy Historical Society."